Codium-ai/mgmt-portal-docs/docs/teams-admin/index.md

 ---
-icon: fontawesome/solid/building
+icon: fontawesome/solid/people-group
 ---

-# Teams' Plan Administrators
+# Team Administrators

-This page descripbes all the possible functionalities that are available to administrators of teams in the Teams' and Enterprise plans.
+This page descripbes all the possible functionalities available to administrators of teams in the Teams' and Enterprise plans.

 ## Managing Your Team in CodiumAI

-The "My Team" section in Codium allows you to create new teams, manage existing teams, and invite team members.
+The "My Team" or "Teams @ Enterprise name" section in Codium allows you to create new teams, manage existing teams, and invite team members.